 Sexually, we are still very confused about the facts of sexual desire and functioning.
 What are these facts?
 It all boils down to the fact that sexual attraction is quite material: we are turned on or off sexually by the physical features of an object that appeal to the senses.
 These objects can be human, non-human, even inanimate.
 Sticking to the first of these three, the point that another human being has other significant nonphysical attributes— intellectual, emotional, spiritual, democratically accorded “unalienable rights”, et cetera— does nothing to alter this fact.
 Nevertheless, through fear and anger, we are taught that appreciating the physical is not only shallow but downright despicable (which makes for total confusion as we try to emotionalize a physical thing like sexuality).
 Women have pointed the finger at men for objectifying them and progressive men have recoiled from the folly of their gender.
 Which would be fantastic if it didn’t involve such a significant distortion of the facts about sex.

-It doesn’t help us, either, that there is so much shame around sex.
+It doesn’t help us, either, that there is so much shame around sex, which brings us to the psychological part.
 When there is shame and guilt around something inside of ourselves, it becomes more comfortable to externalize it, pointing fingers at everyone else.
 (Think of the long list of scandals involving those exposed after a career of anti-sex crusading, i.e. Jerry Falwell, Jimmy Swaggart…).
 So this points us all, again, toward a deep journey of sexual healing, because the real problem of objectification is the externalization of sexuality that we do as a result of pathologizing sex.
 It is not a problem to solve by training more and more people to dissociate and distance from their own natural, physical, sexuality (which is unfortunately what all the PC training tends to do).
 On the contrary, it is about bringing it all back inside and healing the shame and judgment around the aspects of ourselves we’ve learned to condemn.

 It’s vital to realize that honoring the material facts underlying sexual response does not imply consent to behaviors (like human trafficking, for example) that turn people into faceless commodities.
 It’s also important to point out that women participate in the objectification of men in their own culturally conditioned ways.
 Women turn men into objects of their own desire: for security, for status, for validation, for gratification of any of the myriad desires we look to men to fulfill, without really admitting that the projection often has little to do with the human being himself (who he is and what he actually wants).
 This is what we call the “Romantic Fantasy”.
 That fantasy is, by definition, not real, but we attempt to make it real by playing out our role in the fairytale romance, objectifying him by expecting— often demanding— that he perform his role accordingly.